 About a kilometer from the road we step outside and slowly approach the entrance.
-I’m shooting away like the paparazzi, fascinated by both the subject and the otherworldly landscape all around us.
-The sharp rocky peaks remind me of the pictures transmitted from Mars.
+I’m shooting away like the paparazzi, fascinated by both the subject and the otherworldly landscape around us.
+The sharp rocky peaks remind me of the NASA pictures recently transmitted from Mars.

-The landscape looks particularly alien from above, on satellite photos.
+On satellite photos, the landscape looks particularly alien from above.
 The caravanserai looks like a tiny square computer chip in middle of a giant field of churning lava.